Kardashians Want Blac Chyna to Pay for Over $390K of Their Court Costs

-Kardashians Want Blac Chyna to Pay for Over $390,000 of Their Court Costs
+Kardashians Want Blac Chyna to Pay for Over $390,000 of Their Court Costs, Chyna's Lawyer Responds

 Blac Chyna vs. Kardashians: Jury Reaches Verdict in Favor of Kar…